malva-ot/nomo/nomo-intro.md

 Nomo is designed to facilitate cooperation without the need for a central authority that arbitrates, authorizes, or allocates identifiers or identifier spaces.

-To achieve mutual intelligibility, Nomo defines identifier primitives along with deterministic rules for comparing them.
+To achieve mutual intelligibility, Nomo defines identifier structures along with deterministic rules for comparing them.

 To achieve decentralization, Nomo provides two points where choice or implementation are left to cooperating parties to negotiate.

-These two points of negotiation are the choice of [glyph set](./nomo-id-primitives.md#212-glyph-set) for an identifier, and authentication of the [authority string](./nomo-id-primitives.md#91-authority) of a [qualified resource name](./nomo-id-primitives.md#9-qualified-resource-name).
+These two points of negotiation are the choice of [glyph set](./nomo-id-structures.md#212-glyph-set) for an identifier, and authentication of the [authority string](./nomo-id-structures.md#101-authority) of a [qualified resource name](./nomo-id-structures.md#10-qualified-resource-name).

 ##### 3.1.4.1 Negotiation - Glyph set

-Two Nomo identifiers declared by two different parties are mutually intelligible if and only if those two parties agree on the equivalence of or a mapping between the [glyph sets](#41-glyphs) associated with the respective identifiers.
+Two Nomo identifiers declared by two different parties are mutually intelligible if and only if those two parties agree on the equivalence of or a mapping between the [glyph sets](./nomo-id-structures.md#212-glyph-set) associated with the respective identifiers.

-Neither the [identifier primitives](./nomo-id-primitives.md) nor [schema primitives](./nomo-schema-primitives.md) sections of the Nomo standard provide any predefined glyph set, nor do they define any algorithm for establishing equivalence among potential glyph sets.
+Neither the [identifier structures](./nomo-id-structures.md) nor [schema primitives](./nomo-schema-primitives.md) sections of the Nomo standard provide any predefined glyph set, nor do they define any algorithm for establishing equivalence among potential glyph sets.

 The [common schema](./nomo-common-schema.md) does specify a related pair of glyph sets: the widely used [Unicode standard](https://www.unicode.org/main.html).
-Unicode defines a set of positive integers, a set of visual shapes (characters), and a mapping between the two sets.
+Unicode defines a set of positive integers, a set of two-dimensional shapes (characters), and a mapping between the two sets.
 For further detail, including rules for handling ambiguous mappings between characters and underlying code point integers, see [common schema](./nomo-common-schema.md).

 ##### 3.1.4.2 Negotiation - Authority string